Kolmogorov complexity and generalized length functions: -incompressibility and Randomness

 \end{cor}

-We now conclude this section by showing that there are sequences that are $(k,1)$-incompressible and yet not random with respect to any computable measure.
+We now conclude this section by showing that there are sequences that are $(\alpha,1)$-incompressible and yet not random with respect to any computable measure.
 To do so, we use the following generalization of the above-discussed theorem of Davie's, Theorem \ref{thm-Davie}, which is an immediate consequence of \cite[Theorem 5.2.3]{HoyRoj09} due to Hoyrup and Rojas.
-For $p\in(0,1)$, let $\mathcal{K}_c^p=\{X\in\cs\colon(\forall n)K(X\upto n)\geq -\log\mu_p(X\upto n)-c\}$, where $\mu_p$ is the Bernoulli $p$-measure.
+For $p\in(0,1)$, let $\mathcal{K}_c^p=\{X\in\cs\colon(\forall n)K(X\upto n)\geq -\log\mu_p(X\upto n)-c\}$.

 \begin{thm} For any $c\in\omega$ and $\epsilon>0$, we can effectively find $n(c, \epsilon)\in\omega$ such that if $X\in \mathcal{K}^p_c$ then for all $n>n(c,\epsilon)$,

 \end{thm}

 The proof of Theorem \ref{thm-hr} also uses the fact that the sequence $(\mathcal{K}_c^p)_{c\in\omega}$ defines a universal $\mu_p$-Martin-L\"of test.
 That this fact can be used in tandem with \cite[Theorem 5.2.3]{HoyRoj09} is noted in Section 5.2.4 of \cite{HoyRoj09}.
 As there are no new ideas involved in the proof, we leave the details to the reader.